Please ensure Javascript is enabled for purposes of website accessibility

 Renee Dease

-Renee Dease has been in the Special Olympics movement for almost 50 years.
-In 2024, she retired but currently, her work focuses on athlete leadership and amplifying the health stories of Special Olympics athletes worldwide.
+Renee Dease has been involved in the Special Olympics movement for almost 50 years.
+In 2024, she retired, but currently her work focuses on Athlete Leadership and amplifying the Health stories of athletes worldwide.
 Renee earned an Associate of Arts degree in liberal studies.
 She is fond of creative writing, poetry, and attending the theater.
+Each month, Renee will meet with Health Messengers, Fitness Captains, and athletes around the world to explore timely Health topics.

 Content By This Author